dzervas/whynot.fail/content/post/Chinese-Factory-v0.1-The-Plastic.md

 I have no idea how I settled for that thing, really.
 Maybe the lack of money.
 The printer I'm talking about is [Rostock Mini](https://reprap.org/wiki/Rostock_mini).

-{% include figure.html
-  url="/assets/img/factory/plastic/crowd-dissaproves.jpg"
-  description="You can see the raction of the 3D Printing community for my choice"
+{{< figure src="/img/factory/plastic/crowd-dissaproves.jpg" caption="You can see the raction of the 3D Printing community for my choice" >}}
-%}

 So, let's start gathering parts: [3DHubs](https://www.3dhubs.com/) for 3D printed parts and eBay for everything else.
 Now great ideas started flying...
 Why get a